tkalmi/crappy-turd/README.md

 # crappy-turd

-Like Flappy Bird, but crappier
+Like Flappy Bird, but crappier.

+Main theme by Kevin MacLeod.